cradlepoint/sdk-samples/README.md

 - **app_template_csclient**
     - A template for the creation of a new application utilizing the csclient library.
+- **Autoinstall**
+    - Automatically choose fastest SIM on install.
+On bootup, AutoInstall detects SIMs, and ensures (clones) they have unique WAN profiles for prioritization.
+Then the app collects diagnostics and runs Ookla speedtests on each SIM.
+Then the app prioritizes the SIMs WAN Profiles by TCP download speed.
+Results are written to the log, set as the description field, and sent as a custom alert.
+The app can be manually triggered again by clearing out the description field in NCM.
 - **Boot2**
     - On bootup, this application will perform a speedtest on each SIM and prioritize them based on TCP download.
 Results are logged, sent as an alert, and PUT to NCM API "custom1" field.
 - **Mobile_Site_Survey**